 The Basics of Roof Safety

-The Basics of Roofing Safety in AZSafety should be your first priority when working on a roof.
+Safety should be your first priority when working on a roof.
 Take the time needed for the proper safety measures at all times.
 An accident or injury always brings about more lost time and expense than simply using good safety practices in the first place.

 When working on a roof the most obvious danger is falling.
 A fall from a roof can be disabling or even deadly.